RoseCityRobotics/common_platform/docs/source/operations/emergency_shutdown.md

 # Emergency Shutdown

-Emergency procedures for the Common Robotics Platform when immediate shutdown is required.
+Emergency procedures for the RCR Common Robotics Platform when immediate shutdown is required.

 ## When to Use Emergency Shutdown